Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 For full orientation 6 axis robot the followign is valid:

-To void limitations of Euler angles, quaternions are used for calculations.
+To avoid limitations of Euler angles, quaternions are used for calculations.
 Quaternions describe orientations with 4 parameters each (a rotation angle and a vector describing the rotation axis) and are geomatrically points on a 4 dimensional sphere.
 Interpolations to calculate segments are implemented by using Slerp with introduction see https://en.wikipedia.org/wiki/Slerp and implementation based on Shoemake https://dl.acm.org/doi/pdf/10.1145/325165.325242
 Interpolation is unambigious and the orientation change has constant velocity, which is andvantageous for constant extrusion.
 Slerp is much used in 3D gaming.